You Served. We Honor.

 “With Suffolk’s affordable tuition, I was able to use the NYS Veterans Tuition Award to cover my tuition and save my GI Bill® to transfer to Fordham University.”

 What makes Suffolk County Community College military friendly?

-- A quality higher education, accredited by the Middle States Commission on Higher Education, with small class setting, offering online and on-campus as well as on base courses to fit your busy schedule.
+- A quality higher education, accredited by the Middle States Commission on Higher Education, with a small class setting, offering online and on-campus as well as on-base courses to fit your busy schedule.

 - Offering affordable tuition, which is covered by the GI Bill® and military tuition assistance, most times resulting in little to no out-of-pocket expenses.
-Application fee is also waived for military connected students.
+The application fee is also waived for military-connected students.

-- Suffolk is designated as a VetSuccess on campus program through the Department of Veterans Affairs, one of 104 schools across the country with this designation.
+- SUNY Suffolk is designated as a VetSuccess on-campus program through the Department of Veterans Affairs, one of 104 schools across the country with this designation.

-- Suffolk partners with outside community organizations that serve military and veteran, bringing a wide variety of resources to the College veteran community.
+- SUNY Suffolk partners with outside community organizations that serve military and veterans, bringing a wide variety of resources to the College veteran community.

 Contact UsVeterans Resource Center